The Open-Source AI Browser Agent

 Multi-Provider LLM

-Works with local llama.cpp, OpenAI, Anthropic Claude, and OpenRouter.
+Works with local llama.cpp, OpenAI, Claude, and OpenRouter.
 Use your preferred model — or run completely offline with local AI.

 🛡️